craignicholson/docker-quickstart/cheetsheet.md

 > docker node update --availability drain NODEID
 > docker node update --availability active NODEID

-- draining... a cluster node to prevent services
+- draining... a cluster node to prevent services running on that node
-- from running on it in the future
-- when we are geting ready to remove the node
+- do this when we are geting ready to remove the node

 > docker node update --availability drain NODEID from the manager